Loading...

 1. Fetch Share 2 — Retrieved from payment-gated endpoint, cached in memory only (24h default epoch)

-2. Reconstruct Algorithm — XorIDA combines Share 1 + Share 2 into executable code (~1-2ms)
+2. Reconstruct Algorithm — XorIDA combines Share 1 + Share 2 into executable code (sub-millisecond)

-3. Execute Immediately — Call completes while algorithm exists in memory (~1-2ms)
+3. Execute Immediately — Call completes while algorithm exists in memory (sub-millisecond)

 4. Purge — Function references zeroed, Share 2 bytes overwritten, memory freed

-Total algorithm lifetime: <5ms per execution.
+Total algorithm lifetime: milliseconds per execution.
 The algorithm does not exist between calls.
 Share 2 is cached to avoid network latency, but the reconstructed algorithm is never cached.

 Performance Impact